-Online Queer Affirmative Counselling Practice (QACP) for Educational Institutions, January-February 2025
+Queer Affirmative Counselling Practice (QACP) In-Person Course, Mumbai, May 2025

-Mariwala Health Initiative (MHI) started the Queer-Affirmative Counselling Practice (QACP) Course in January 2019 with 22 participants and now over the last five years, we have trained 750 MHPs across five countries and 15 batches.
+Mariwala Health Initiative (MHI) started the Queer-Affirmative Counselling Practice (QACP) Course in January 2019 with 22 participants and now, as of February 2025 we have crossed 730 MHPs who have completed the QACP course.
 Moreover, QACP has extended its reach beyond individual practitioners, engaging in collaborations with government and international educational institutions.

-To be part of the upcoming Online QACP for Educational Institutions, read below!
+To be part of the upcoming Mumbai-based In-Person QACP Course, read below!

 "An apology, in essence, has two dimensions, namely acknowledgement of having done a wrong and the expression of a willingness to atone for it [1]."
 [1]."